-In the movie, Casablanca, corrupt Captain Renault, ensnared in Nazi-controlled Vichy France, needs to arrest someone.
+In Casablanca, corrupt Captain Renault, ensnared in Nazi-controlled Vichy France, needs to arrest someone.
 Instead of hand-cuffing the hero, he turns to his inferiors and instructs them to “round up the usual suspects.”

 When we hunt for diverse board members, we often round up the usual suspects.
 These headline-makers are recognized, respected, and busy.
 The results often frustrate.
 Why?
 The usual suspects are usual because everyone else already thought of them first.